We strive to

 Be experts in structural dynamics, aeroelasticity, and related topics

-Play an active role in mentoring graduate and undergraduate group members
+Play an active role in mentoring graduate and undergraduate group members and in assisting with proposal writing

 Visiting researchers are expected to